Logitech C922 Pro Stream Webcam Review

 Right now, this two-year-old webcam is still one of the very best on the market -- especially at its price point.
 Its popularity is underlined by its easy setup and ability to output 1080p video at 60 frames per second.
 It works with OBS and Xsplit out of the box, as well as PC, Mac, and Xbox One.

 It might not have all the bells and whistles found in other webcams, but it provides the essentials in a convincing manner.
-Sure, Chroma Cam green screen can be hit or miss, but most software solutions to background removal encounter issues from time to time anyway (that's why a lot of streamers still use actual green screens).
+Sure, Chroma Cam green screen can be hit or miss, but a lot of streamers still use actual green screens anyway.
 Just buy the C922 and a green screen -- and you're more than future-proofing your setup.

 Reliability often comes at a price, but Logitech is giving it away at a steal.